mindspore-ai/mindspore/model_zoo/research/audio/wavenet/README.md

 .
 ├── audio
     └──wavenet
+        ├── scripts
+        │   ├──run_distribute_train_gpu.sh // launch distributed training with gpu platform(8p)
+        │   ├──run_eval_cpu.sh             // launch evaluation with cpu platform
+        │   ├──run_eval_gpu.sh             // launch evaluation with gpu platform
+        │   ├──run_standalone_train_cpu.sh // launch standalone training with cpu platform
+        │   └──run_standalone_train_gpu.sh // launch standalone training with gpu platform(1p)
         ├──datasets                        // Note the datasets folder should be downloaded from the above link ├──egs                             // Note the egs folder should be downloaded from the above link
         ├──utils                           // Note the utils folder should be downloaded from the above link
         ├── audio.py                       // Audio utils.
-Note this script should be downloaded from a third party ├── compute-meanvar-stats.py     // Compute mean-variance normalization stats.
+Note this script should be downloaded from the above link ├── compute-meanvar-stats.py       // Compute mean-variance normalization stats.
 Note this script should be downloaded from the above link
         ├── evaluate.py                    // Evaluation
         ├── export.py                      // Convert mindspore model to air model
         ├── hparams.py                     // Hyper-parameter configuration.
 Note this script should be downloaded from the above link
-        ├── lrschedule.py                  // Learning rate scheduler.
+        ├── mksubset.py                    // Make subset of dataset.
 Note this script should be downloaded from the above link
-        ├── mksubset.py                  // Make subset of dataset.
-Note this script should be downloaded from the above link ├── preprocess.py                // Preprocess dataset.
+        ├── preprocess.py                  // Preprocess dataset.
 Note this script should be downloaded from the above link ├── preprocess_normalize.py        // Perform meanvar normalization to preprocessed features.
 Note this script should be downloaded from the above link
         ├── README.md                      // Descriptions about WaveNet
         ├── train.py                       // Training scripts
         ├── train_pytorch.py               // Note this script should be downloaded from the above link.
 The initial name of this script is train.py in the project from the link
         ├── src
         │   ├──__init__.py
         │   ├──dataset.py                  // Generate dataloader and data processing entry
         │   ├──callback.py                 // Callbacks to monitor the training
         │   ├──lr_generator.py             // Learning rate generator
         │   └──loss.py                     // Loss function definition
         └── wavenet_vocoder
             ├──__init__.py
             ├──conv.py                     // Extended 1D convolution
             ├──mixture.py                  // Loss function for training and sample function for testing ├──modules.py                  // Modules for Wavenet construction
             ├──upsample.py                 // Upsample layer definition
             ├──util.py                     // Utils.
 Note this script should be downloaded from the above link ├──wavenet.py                  // WaveNet networks
             └──tfcompat                    // Note this script should be downloaded from the above link ├──__init__.py
                └──hparam.py                // Param management tools
 ```

 ## [Script Parameters](#contents)